alexanderwalkeriii/alexanderwalkeriii.github.io/writing.md

 ---

 ## In Progress
-[_Black English for Lawyers: A Primer_](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4556233) (providing explanations, examples, and audio of Black English for lawyers to alleviate dialectal misinterpretation)
+[_Black English for Lawyers: A Primer_](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4556233), 113 CALIF.
+L. REV. __ (forthcoming 2025)  (providing explanations, examples, and audio of Black English for lawyers to alleviate dialectal misinterpretation)

 _The Problem of Linguistic Mismatch_ (providing and analyzing the welfare and distributional effects of language choice in the courtroom)